 Unlike other builders, Webflow doesn’t make users work with templates and themes.
 Everything can be 100% custom-built, ensuring it is unique to your business.
 Understandably, some designers like to use Wix or Squarespace as they are so simple, but with limited themes, there will likely be thousands of other sites that look the same as yours.

 The builders we’ve already mentioned and others like WordPress, rely on add-ins to create more complex functions.
 Although plugins may work well to start, they can become out of date and slow down the speed of your website.
 See our previous post on the importance of site speed (LINK THIS TO MY OTHER ARTICLE).
 A plugin also relies on the developer to fix any bugs, whereas using Webflow, it’s all under your control.

 The Webflow Designer looks a little bit like PhotoShop in terms of look and feel.
 Users can automatically generate marking by dropping HTML elements onto the canvas and using CSS properties to style it.
 Better still, Webflow exports W3C-compliant code which can be deployed or be customised by a developer.
 Drag-and-drop builders tend to leave site structures with messy inline classes that are not present with Webflow.

 Webflow bridges the gap between designers and developers.

 Designers can make the small adjustments that previously would need a developer to fix.
 Working with code visually plays straight into the hands of more creative team members.
 Of course, some knowledge of CSS or HTML helps, but it is not imperative.

-If you'd like to talk more about hiring us to build a Webflow website for you, please do get in contact.
+If you'd like to talk more about hiring a digital agency in Kent well-versed at building a Webflow website for you, please do get in contact with us right now.